scp756-221/course-site/docs/a7/page.md

               * [via HTTP] `cmpt756db` (Python) Database interface layer
                 * [via HTTP] `DynamoDB` (Java) Data storage layer

 That's 12 components, written in 4 languages, organized in 9 layers (each indentation level) for our simple application.
-Actual cloud-based microservice architectures will have far more components than this.
+Real-world cloud-based microservice architectures will have far more components than this.
 How do we know which ones to change when we want to update the system?

 The layered design is key.
 For any given change, you need to

-1. Locate the layer that needs to implement that change,
+1. Locate the layer that needs to implement that change;
-2. If that layer's API changed, update the caller of that layer, and
+2. Update the callers of this layer if the API was changed;
 3. Add a test of the change.

 It's not always this simple.
 Complicated changes often cut across several layers but the basic principle remains the same, with every change requiring at least two changes (the layer and a test) and perhaps a third (the caller).